Concave and other generalizations of stochastic Gronwall inequalities: Introduction

+where $\eta:[0,\infty) \to [0,\infty)$ is a non-decreasing function satisfying $\int_0^\varepsilon \frac{\dd u }{\eta(u)} = \infty$ for all $\varepsilon>0$, and $(K_t)_{t\geq 0}$ is an adapted non-negative stochastic process with suitable integrability assumptions.
+It is known that under additional assumptions this implies the uniqueness of global solutions.
+For more details in a more general setting see e.g. Lan and Wu \cite[Theorem 1.1]{WuLan} and the references therein.
+Let $Y$ and $Z$ be global solutions of this SDE and set $X_t \define |Y_t-Z_t|^2$.
+Similarly as in the path-dependent case above, using It\^o's formula to compute $X_t$ and applying assumption \eqref{eq:intro-asummption-0} gives

+for the local martingale $M_t \define \int_0^t 2 \langle Y_s - Z_s, \sigma(Y_s, s) - \sigma(Z_s, s)\rangle \dd s$.
+Hence, to prove uniqueness of solutions in this case, the typical argument to take expectations and then apply the deterministic Gronwall inequality to $t\mapsto \E[X_t]$ fails already in the linear case $\eta(x) = x$ if $(K_t)_{t\geq 0}$ is random.
+Using different techniques, uniqueness of solutions and further properties have been shown in Lan and Wu \cite[Theorem 1.1]{WuLan}.
+Here, alternatively, generalizations of stochastic Gronwall inequalities could be applied and would shorten computations.

-Now we summarize the existing literature on the two stochastic Gronwall inequalities we will generalize.
+\textbf{Results in the literature on stochastic Gronwall inequalities:} Now we summarize the existing literature on the two stochastic Gronwall inequalities we will generalize.
 The following \emph{stochastic Gronwall inequality with supremum} is due to von Renesse and Scheutzow \cite[Lemma 5.4]{RenesseScheutzow} and was generalized by Mehri and Scheutzow \cite[Theorem 2.1]{MehriScheutzow}: Let $(\Xt)_{t\geq 0}$ be a non-negative stochastic process, that satisfies